wSzki/jann/README.md

 The front end of the website then automatically fetches the data from the back office to display it.
 So all the pages from the front end are generated dynamically from the data in the back office.

+---

+Below are 2 CMS listed, Payload and Contentful

+Contentful is a proprietary "working-out-of-the-box" (very little dev required) CMS which offers a free tier with good performance but a limited set of features

+A potential issue is that like any other free software product, the company can decide to kill it whenever they want (although unlikely to happen soon), in which case the only solution would be to rebuild a back office with something else as the paid plan starts at a whopping 500 euros / month
+I just want to make it clear that if you choose the free plan, I cannot guarantee that it will work forever

+---

+Payload on the other hand is an open source self hosted CMS, but isn't free to use, and requires some development (Self hosted implies server fees of 20 euros/month, which includes the development of the back-office and its maintenance)

+- Better UX
+- It has a mobile mode, so you can update your website via your phone (a rare feature)
+- It has image processing and optimization for faster loading times on mobile, which might be interesting considering the volume of photos you want to upload
+- Full ownership, and will work forever as long as the server is running

+---
+---

 ## Payload CMS

 Here is how it works; there are 2 main sections :